dwyl/imgup/README.md

 ## What?

-- Upload an image (to S3) quickly and easily
+- Upload an image (to S3) effortlessly
 - Automatically re-size the image for mobile devices
 - Return a link to the re-sized image.